OpenAgenda/wordpress/readme.txt

 The plugin provide convenient template tags for you to display event data in the `inc/template-tags.php` file.
 Feel free to define your own in your theme.

 The plugin also provides many hooks to allow you to customize the html output or other various data.
-The hooks documentation is in writing for now !

 ## Usage of third party services and copyright information

 This plugin displays data hosted and provided by [https://openagenda.com](https://openagenda.com).
 By using this plugin, you accept and agree with OpenAgenda's [terms and conditions](https://openagenda.zendesk.com/hc/fr/articles/201753991) and [privacy policy](https://openagenda.zendesk.com/hc/fr/articles/360003182014).
 Please make sure to read them before using this plugin.
-Also, using this plugin does NOT require an account at [https://openagenda.com](https://openagenda.com), though it is recommended to have one.
+Also, using this plugin DOES require an account at [https://openagenda.com](https://openagenda.com), and an API key.

 By default, maps displayed by this plugin use data from [https://openstreetmap.org/](https://openstreetmap.org/) and uses the [leaflet JS library](https://leafletjs.com/).
 By using this plugin, you accept and agree with OpenStreeMap's [terms of use](https://wiki.osmfoundation.org/wiki/Terms_of_Use), [acceptable use policy](https://wiki.openstreetmap.org/wiki/Acceptable_Use_Policy) and [privacy policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy)